At a Glance

 Excludes

-• Meals in the cities (Kathmandu) except Welcome Dinner,
+• Meals in the cities (Kathmandu), except the welcome dinner ,

-• Nepal entry visa fee which you will get it in to Kathmandu airport on upon arrival,
+• Nepal entry visa fee, which you will get at Kathmandu airport on upon arrival,

 • Personal trekking equipment,